Case-based IPE Learning Modules

 Health and Wellbeing of Children Module

-Learners begin the module with an interprofessional online group discussion, centred around a domestic abuse case study.
+Learners begin the module with an interprofessional online group discussion, centered around a domestic abuse case study.
 On the day of the module, learners continue their discussion of the case in a synchronous, interactive environment.
 The module concludes with a simulated case consultation and panel discussion with representatives from the Office of the Child and Youth Advocate, the Department of Children, Seniors and Social Development, the Royal Newfoundland Constabulary, and other child health and protection professionals.